 This is a sort of leather-like bag that wraps around the joint.
 When it gets stiff and restricted, it will drastically limit hip mobility, especially hip flexion.

-Sure, muscles that cross the hip can become tight as well, but in my clinical experience, most lifters have more of their hip joint restriction coming from the capsule itself rather than any of the nearby muscles.
+Sure, muscles that cross the hip can also become tight, but in my clinical experience, most lifters have more of their hip joint restriction coming from the capsule itself rather than any of the nearby muscles.

-If you’re not sure whether or not your hip capsule needs some work, try the following stretch.
+If you're unsure whether your hip capsule needs some work, try the following stretch.

-If you feel a sort of tight, “jamming” sensation in the front of your hip when you do it, then that’s your hip capsule telling you that it likely needs some work to prevent lower back sore after deadlifts.
+If you feel a tight, “jamming” sensation in the front of your hip when you do it, then your hip capsule is telling you that it likely needs some work to prevent lower back sore after deadlifts.

 The Hip Capsule Stretch